Domino Data Lab raises $43 million to help companies keep their AI models up to date

 On the model operations side of the equation, Domino lets customers deploy models as on-demand APIs or export models for deployment on other infrastructure.
 Model Monitor detects data drift — the change in data that leads to performance degradation — and monitors the performance of models in the wild while alerting engineers to those that underperform.
 A complimentary registry shows the status of models at a glance regardless of where or how they were deployed, and integrations with Jira and other enterprise tools maintain the level of auditability — and security — required for regulatory compliance.

 According to Domino, it’s not uncommon to see production models degrade in accuracy between 10% and 20% — particularly during turbulent socioeconomic times.
 “Now more than ever, companies need to be aware of changes to buyer preferences, economic changes, and other external factors outside their control that render their models obsolete,” a spokesperson told VentureBeat.
-“Domino gives companies the ability to detect … changes [using] a dashboard … [E]ven if they don’t want to monitor the dashboard, they can set thresholds so that … notifications can be sent out to notify key people that it’s time to either retrain it using updated data from today’s world, or completely rebuild it using a new algorithm.”
+“Domino gives companies the ability to detect … changes [using] a dashboard … Even if they don’t want to monitor the dashboard, they can set thresholds so that … notifications can be sent out to notify key people that it’s time to either retrain it using updated data from today’s world, or completely rebuild it using a new algorithm.”

 Domino also keeps tabs on compute and measures the business impact of model APIs, apps, and more as it surfaces project health in terms of both progress and potential roadblocks.
 Soon, thanks to recent updates on the platform’s backend, Domino will let clients make externally hosted Git code repositories (on GitHub, Bitbucket, etc.) the primary way of housing project files.
 And additional improvements are on the way, including on-demand Spark clusters for distributed processing, support for Kubernetes orchestration with Microsoft Azure and Red Hat Openshift, and the ability to export model images to Amazon Web Services (AWS) Sagemaker.